FrameOS/frameos-docs/docs/guide/backend.md

 If you need to punch through firewalls, [Tailscale](https://tailscale.com/) is a nice option.

+## Optional FrameOS Cloud backups

+Self-hosted backends can link to FrameOS Cloud for encrypted backups.
+The cloud service stores encrypted manifests and encrypted asset objects, while the backup passphrase and decrypted data stay in the browser.

+Use this for backend recovery, syncing frame metadata, and preserving frame-local assets from `/srv/assets`.
+See [Encrypted Cloud Backups](/guide/cloud-backups) for the API contract and security model.

 ## Quick install (self hosted)

 The easiest way to install the FrameOS backend on a Mac or Debian/Ubuntu Linux is to run the following installation script: